How to identify the right therapist?

-The terms “counselor,” “registered psychologist,” and “clinical psychologist” refer to professionals in the mental health field, but they have different roles, qualifications, and scopes of practice.
+The terms “counsellor,” “registered psychologist,” and “clinical psychologist” refer to professionals in the mental health field, but they have different roles, qualifications, and scopes of practice.
 Here’s a brief overview of the distinctions:

-• Role: Counselors, or mental health counselors, typically provide talk therapy and support to individuals or groups dealing with emotional, mental, or behavioral issues.
+• Role: Counselors, or mental health counsellors, typically provide talk therapy and support to individuals or groups dealing with emotional, mental, or behavioural issues.

-• Qualifications: The educational requirements for counselors can vary, but they often hold a master’s degree in counseling or a related field.
+• Qualifications: The educational requirements for counsellors can vary, but they often hold a master’s degree in counselling or a related field.
 They may also have certifications or licenses depending on the region.

 • Role: A registered psychologist is a professional trained to assess, diagnose, and treat a wide range of psychological issues.
 They may work with individuals, couples, families, or groups.